 Did the member serve through the contract end date?
-Did the member meet the minimum hours' requirement ?
-Did the member perform satisfactoril y?
-Exit Type Education Award Eligibility Future Service Eligibility (Subject to Term Limits) Y Y Y Successful Completion Eligible for Full Award Eligible Y N Y Cause Not Eligible for Award Eligible- Must Disclose Prior Release for Cause N N Y Compelling Personal Circumstance s Eligible for Partial Award Eligible N N Y Cause Not Eligible for Award Eligible- Must Disclose Prior Release for Cause N N N Cause Not Eligible for Award Not Eligible
+Did the member meet the minimum hours' requirement?
+Did the member perform satisfactorily?
+Exit Type Education Award Eligibility Future Service Eligibility (Subject to Term Limits) Υ Y Y Successful Completion Eligible for Full Award Eligible Y N Υ Cause Not Eligible for Award Eligible- Must Disclose Prior Release for Cause N N Υ Compelling Personal Circumstances Eligible for Partial Award Eligible N N Υ Cause Not Eligible for Award Eligible- Must Disclose Prior Release for Cause N N N Cause Not Eligible for Award Not Eligible

-\ Eligible if the member served at least 15% of the minimum service hours
+^{} Eligible if the member served at least 15% of the minimum service hours

-All members must be exited in eGrants as this is the official system of record for the Corporation.
-As the program is managing the member exit process, they should be mindful of the Corporation's 30-day exit requirement between the member's exit date and the completion of the eGrants exit process and allow adequate time to collect information and record it in the Portal as needed.
-If you need assistance with this process in eGrants, there are tutorials on the Knowledge Network.
+All members must be exited in eGrants as this is the official system of record for AmeriCorps.
+As the program is managing the member exit process, they should be mindful of AmeriCorps 30-day exit requirement between the member's exit date and the completion of the eGrants exit process and allow adequate time to collect information and record it in the Portal as needed.